Mortgage Fraud: What It Is And How To Avoid It

 In situations of equity skimming, an investor uses a straw buyer along with a false credit history and false income information to apply for a loan.
 After the loan closes, the straw buyer signs the property over to the investor, who then rents out the property (without making mortgage payments) until the property is foreclosed.

-The act of buying a property, fixing it up and selling it at a profit is classified as property flipping.
+The act of buying a property, appraised at a higher value, fixing it up and quickly selling it at a profit is classified as property flipping.
 However, it’s not an illegal act unless the acquisition of the property involves falsifying loan documents, such as income information, appraisals, etc.

 Mortgage Fraud Risk Factors